-Head for the Cure run/walk events are currently staged in metropolitan Kansas City (the organization’s flagship event); Columbia, Mo.; Frisco, Texas (North Dallas); and Lawrence, Kan.
+Head for the Cure run/walk events are currently staged in metropolitan Kansas City (the organization’s flagship event); Columbia, Mo.; Wichita, Kan.; Lawrence, Kan.; St. Louis, Mo.; Frisco, Texas (North Dallas); Houston, Texas; Austin, Texas; Seattle, Wash.; and Tulsa, Oklahoma.
 Additional locations will be added in the future.

 The principal Head for the Cure Foundation beneficiary is the Brain Tumor Trials Collaborative (BTTC) at MD Anderson Cancer Center in Houston, which leads a network of NCI-accredited medical centers participating in state-of-the-art clinical trials investigating new treatments for malignant brain tumors.